+On the student front, new leaders in various organizations will be elected.
+Plans are in place for the end of year social events.
+Before we know it graduation will be here.
+On that note, I have a serious message to parents of seniors.
+There is no such thing as a school sanctioned senior skip day.
+Please advise your senior to attend school each and every day until graduation.
 Springtime for all students is a time to exhibit care and intelligence.
 Very simply, all students need to be smart, be careful, and make sound and wise decisions as they approach school, the prom, and other activities.
 Be extra careful when any of these activities are combined with driving or being a passenger in a car.
 We have worked very hard to make sure the prom will be affordable, safe and fun.
-Some activities we have planned to support this include a simulator regarding impaired driving, and an assembly involving a demonstration from Mercy Flight.
-Parents, please continue to team with us and talk to your son or daughter about making good choices.
+Some activities we have planned to support this include a goggle exercise in lunch to mimic impaired driving.
+Parents, please continue to team with us and talk to your son or daughter about making good choices in the coming months.

 As we enter the last two months of the school year, I will turn my attention to the Class of 2015.
 The students in this class have impressed all of us by their skills and maturity.
 I have watched them progress during my experiences as an administrator here at Lancaster High School.
 They have dealt with controversial issues with maturity beyond their years.
 The community is certainly better off due directly to many of the charitable causes taken on by these young ladies and gentlemen.
 Their academic achievements certainly have been documented and are to be lauded.
 Class of 2015, please accept my sincere and genuine congratulations on your pending graduation.
 I want to personally thank you for continuing to give me reasons to be proud of my position and my school